 The CSU Latino Initiative was developed with the goals of assisting Latino students and their families prepare for and graduate from college.
 Over the years, the CSU has developed partnerships in the private sector and with community organizations to reach these important goals.
 Today, nearly 40% of students at the CSU are Latino.
 Across the state, more than half of bachelor’s degrees awarded to Latino students are earned at the CSU.

 Feria de Educación

 Feria de Educación is a community education fair held on a CSU campus in collaboration with Univision, the nation’s leading Spanish language media company.
 Each year, Feria de Educación events draw tens of thousands of Spanish speaking students and their families to learn about the typical education journey with a focus on preparing for college.
 At Feria de Educación, students and parents participate in educational workshops, meet college representatives, and become familiar with community resources that support college readiness.
 Highlights of Feria de Educación include a children’s book giveaway and a visualization activity, where children have their photo taken wearing the uniform of a profession they aspire to, including doctors and astronauts.

 Univision and the CSU began collaborating nearly a decade ago in Los Angeles through Unvision 34 and CSU Dominguez Hills.
 In 2016, the collaboration will lead Feria de Educación events at Sacramento State, Fresno State and Cal State Northridge

 Hispanic-Serving Institutions (HSI) are defined under the Higher Education Act (HEA) as colleges or universities where at least 25 percent of the undergraduate, full-time enrollment is Hispanic; and at least half of the institution’s degree-seeking students must be low-income.
-Twenty of the California State University’s 23 campuses meet this criteria, allowing them to compete for federal funding to expand and enhance educational opportunities for their students, including those of Hispanic descent.
+Twenty-one of the California State University’s 23 campuses meet this criteria, allowing them to compete for federal funding to expand and enhance educational opportunities for their students, including those of Hispanic descent.
 See a map of the CSU’s Hispanic-Serving Institutions.